openstack/openstack-ansible/doc/source/admin/maintenance-tasks/firewalls.rst

 documentation allow you to find the variable names if you want to use a different port.

-.. note:: OpenStack-Ansible's group vars conveniently expose the vars outside of the `role scope <https://opendev.org/openstack/openstack-ansible/src/inventory/group_vars/all/all.yml>`_ in case you are relying on the OpenStack-Ansible groups to configure your firewall.
+.. note:: OpenStack-Ansible group vars conveniently expose the vars outside of the `role scope <https://opendev.org/openstack/openstack-ansible/src/inventory/group_vars/all/all.yml>`_ in case you are relying on the OpenStack-Ansible groups to configure your firewall.